pub trait WidgetExt: IsA<Widget> + 'static {

 .

-expansion of the container by overriding the compute_expand virtual
+own expansion by overriding the compute_expand

-method on Widget
+virtual method on

 .).